 Oh and then there’s the natural beauty.
 This region of Spain has it all.
 Stunning rugged mountain ranges, dry arid terrain, beautiful turquoise sea, rolling hills, and caves with 800,000 years of history.

 To make the most of your time in southern Spain, I’d recommend you spend a few days exploring Malaga, then hire a car or book onto day trips and enjoy some other great spots in the region.
-You could also plan some of the day trips from Malaga by public transport, but if you’re a first-timer to the region (and don’t speak the language) definitely allow yourself plenty of time!
+You could follow a 3 day southern Spain itinerary, or simply plan some of the day trips from Malaga by public transport.
+One thing I would say: if you’re a first-timer to the region (and don’t speak the language) definitely allow yourself plenty of time!

 I’ve popped together detailed guides on Ronda, Nerja, Cadiz, Seville and Antequera, but no doubt you’re deciding which would suit you best… so scroll down and have a read at your leisure all about the best day trips from Malaga.